Etacrynic acid: Price fixing investigation

 It is known whether this apparent price fixing is actively being investigated, but the United States Department of Justice Antitrust Division Spring Update 2021 notes:

 "The Division remains committed to rooting out illegal conduct that corrupts critical healthcare markets.
 That work is more important now than ever before.

-In recent years, the Division has uncovered price-fixing, bid-rigging, and customer-allocation schemes in one of the most important markets for the health and wallets of American consumers: the generic drug industry.
+The Division has uncovered price-fixing, bid-rigging, and customer-allocation schemes in one of the most important markets for the health and wallets of American consumers: the generic drug industry.
 Indeed, nearly 90% of all prescriptions in the United States are filled with generic drugs."